Using the Secret Server SDK for DevOps

 tss secret -s 4 -c comment

-The SDK client also includes an interactive mode (tss -i
+The SDK client includes an interactive mode (tss -i

 ) that allows you to input multiple commands into a series of prompts.
 To exit interactive mode, run the exit